 After having your sheets display the necessary amount of information, you can set up the Access Rights from the Design Mode on the left sidebar.
 You can set the two sheets to be visible to different user groups with different access rights.

 Configuring this should be pretty useful in cases where you need different user groups see similar pools of data in different ways.
 In the example below, there are two versions of an employees sheet, one copy seen from the HR department's perspective, and the other copy edited for the IT department.

-Drag and drop the new fields you would like to add that have already been added to your other sheet from this configuration.
+Drag and drop the new fields or subtables you would like to add that already exist onto your sheet from this configuration.

 Just remember that the fields that you are adding will show up for every user that has the correct access rights for this sheet.